 The two main downsides of Google Play Referrer are:

-- Direct to install only – if a user clicks on an ad and doesn’t install the app immediately, Google Play Referrer will not attribute the user to that ad.
+- Direct to install only – if a user clicks on an ad and doesn’t install the app in a timely manner, Google Play Referrer will not attribute the user to that ad.

 - Google Play store installs only – out-of-store apps cannot be attributed with Google Play Referrer.